01mf02/jq-lang-spec/semantics.md

   $f \as \$x' | \$x' | g$, where $\$x'$ is a fresh variable.
   Therefore, we could be tempted to lower $f | g$ to
-  $\floor f  \as \$x' | \$x' | \floor g$ in @tab:lowering, in order to further simplify MIR and thus the semantics.
+  $\floor f  \as \$x' | \$x' | \floor g$ in @tab:lowering, in order to further simplify IR and thus the semantics.
   However, we cannot do this because we will see in @sec:updates that this equivalence does _not_ hold for updates; that is,
   $(f | g) \update \sigma$ is _not_ equal to